2019 Christian and Democratic Union – Czechoslovak People's Party leadership election: Campaign

 Christian Democrats decided to hold a series of debates to help decide who will become the new leader.
 The first debate was held on 25 February 2019.
 Bartošek, Jurečka and Výborný participated.
 All candidates agreed that it was a good choice to not join government coalition led by ANO 2011.

 South Bohemian KDU-ČSL held conference on 9 March 2019 and gave its nomination to Bartošek.
 Jurečka on the other hand received nomination from Olomouc regional organisation.

+Result

+Two candidates advanced form 1st round of voting.
+Výborný received 176 votes and Jurečka 118 votes.
+In the second round, Výborný received 256 votes and Jurečka 124 votes, with Výborný elected as the new leader.